gcarq/inox-patchset/README.md

 ## What is this about?
-Inox patchset is applied on the chromium source code and tries to prevent data transmission to Google Servers.
-So to say to remove Chromium from the cloud.
-The patches are split up based on features, so it's easy to patch only a subset of features.
+Inox patchset is applied on the chromium source code and tries to prevent data transmission to Google to get a minimal chromium based browser.
+The patches are split up based on features, so it's easy to patch only a subset of them.
-The current patchset is applied on top of Chromium 46.0.2490.71.
+The current patchset is applied on top of Chromium 47.0.2526.73.

 ## Warning
 It is possible that some data is still transmitted(but down to a minimum) this is because Chromium is a quite large and complex codebase which changes each day.

-# inox-patchset
+# inox-patchset 47.0.2526.73
 If you are looking for a complete package there is a source(inox) and binary(inox-bin) version hosted for Arch linux in AUR[1,2].
 These patches are tested and functional on Arch Linux x86_64.
 Some Chromium features are also disabled via build flags during build (See below).

 #### restore-classic-ntp.patch
-Restores old NTP (New Tab Page) and disables Google's new Avatar Menu.
+Restores old NTP (New Tab Page).
 The default NTP loads data from a web server to modify the appearance and inject a Google Search bar with a unique identifier.

 ![alt text](http://i62.tinypic.com/29yi5t.jpg "inox-ntp-screen")